Pebble Beach, California: Concours d'Elegance

 The annual Pebble Beach Concours d'Elegance auto show has been held in Pebble Beach since 1950.
 The event focuses on classic cars, and each year features a particular marque as its focus.
 In addition to the car competition, there is an auction, a classic car tour, and an automotive art exhibit.

 Representation

-At the county level, Pebble Beach is currently represented on the Monterey County Board of Supervisors by Supervisor Dave Potter.
+At the county level, Pebble Beach is currently represented on the Monterey County Board of Supervisors by Supervisor Kate Daniels.